Guite/zikula-action/README.md

 ## Inputs

 1. Name of vendor.
-Default `"Acme"`.
+Example: `Acme`.
 2. Name of module without vendor and `Module` suffix.
-Default `"News"`.
+Example: `News`.
 3. Version of module using SemVer notation.
-Default `"1.0.0"`.
+Example: `1.0.0`.
 4. The Zikula version which should be used.
 Must be one of the following options:
   * `ZK30` - Targets the last stable Zikula 3.0.x version.
   * `ZK3DEV` - Targets the last unstable Zikula 3.x version (Git branch).
   * `ZK20` - Targets the last stable Zikula 2.0.x version.
-This is the default value.
   * `ZK2DEV` - Targets the last unstable Zikula 2.x version (Git branch).
   * `ZK15` - Targets the last stable Zikula 1.5.x version.
   * `ZK15DEV` - Targets the last unstable Zikula 1.5.x version (Git branch).